Before the Bell: What every Canadian investor needs to know today

 Equity Markets

 Corporate earnings move to the forefront Friday as several of the biggest U.S. banks report results.
-Ahead of the opening bell, U.S. stock futures shifted higher after wavering through much of the premarket period.
+Ahead of the opening bell, U.S. stock futures shifted higher after U.S. economic data was seen as raising questions about the Federal Reserve's plan to gradually raise interest rates.
 In Toronto, futures were just below break even suggesting an unconvincing start to the week's final trading day.
 On Thursday, the S&P composite index finished flat with gains by Manullife Financial Corp. offsetting losses by interest-rate sensitive shares.
 On Wall Street, markets closed slightly higher with the Dow setting another record.

 CMC market analyst Michael Hewson noted that higher interest rates - this week Federal Reserve chair Janet Yellen said the U.S. economy is strong enough to weather higher borrowing costs - have offered a tail wind for the U.S. banks.
 However, he also noted that banks have also moved to manage expectations ahead of the second-quarter reporting season, with JPMorgan CEO Marianne Lake warning in May that the quarter could be disappointing.